Does laser hair removal work for Polycystic Ovary Syndrome?

 What about electrolysis for PCOS?

-In the past, before modern lasers, it had been regarded as a superior treatment for hair removal for most patients.
-However, it’s a slow process and a study from 2000 demonstrates shows we don’t recommend it when it can be avoided.
-The study found that electrolysis was 60 times slower than laser, more painful and less reliable.
+Before lasers were invented, it was thought to be the best way to get rid of hair for most people.
+However, it’s a slow process, and a study from 2000 explains why we don't recommend it when it can be avoided; according to the study, electrolysis is 60 times slower than laser, more painful, and less reliable.

-However, if your hair is white or has nearly no pigment this is going to be the best option for you.
-For larger areas we would always recommend at least trying our lasers first - old and cheap imported lasers (people really do buy them on Ebay) are nothing compared to the latest generation medical grade technology.
+However, if your hair is white or has nearly no pigment, this is going to be the best option for you.
+For larger areas, we would always recommend at least trying our lasers first; old and cheap imported lasers (people really do buy them on Ebay) are nothing compared to the latest generation of medical grade technology.

 “ IPL is old technology when it comes to hair removal and any clinic providing it is stuck in the past.”